Privacy policy

 3.4 Right to restriction of processing

-In a number of cases, you are entitled to request that we restrict the processing of your personal data.
+In a number of cases, you are entitled to demand that we restrict the processing of your personal data.

-For example, you have the right to obtain from us restriction of processing where one of the following applies:
+For example, you have the right to demand that we restrict processing if one of the following conditions applies:

 1. the accuracy of the personal data is contested by you, for a period enabling us to verify the accuracy of the personal data;

-2. the processing is unlawful, but you oppose the erasure of the personal data and request the restriction of their use instead
+2. the processing is unlawful, but you refused the erasure of the personal data and instead requested the restriction of the use of the personal data;

 3. we no longer need the personal data for the purposes of the processing, but you require the data for the establishment, exercise or defense of legal claims, or